-- Appeal.
+Appeal.
 Students with Academic Suspension may appeal in writing to the Admissions and Standards Committee.
-Appeals, other than suspension, should be made directly to the Director of Developmental Studies. - Financial Aid.
-Providing students are eligible, federal financial aid programs may pay for up to 30 semester hours of attempted DSP classes. - Transfer.
+Appeals, other than suspension, should be made directly to the Learning Support director.

+Financial Aid.
+Providing students are eligible, federal financial aid programs may pay for up to 30 semester hours of attempted LS classes.

+Transfer.
 Developmental courses passed at non-TBR institutions do not automatically transfer to Jackson State.
-ACT or TBR placement testing will be required. - Confirmation (Challenge) Testing.
-Students who are placed into DSP classes by ACT scores may elect to use COMPASS, an untimed, computerized test, as alternative placement.
+ACT or TBR placement testing will be required.

+Confirmation (Challenge) Testing.
+Students who are placed into Learning Support by ACT scores are encouraged to confirm placement in Learning Support by taking the COMPASS, an untimed, computerized test.
 COMPASS is offered throughout the registration period; check the college calendar for dates.
-Students must register in the Assessment Center and pay a nonrefundable and nontransferable fee of \$10 to the Business Office.
+Students must register in the Assessment Center and pay a nonrefundable and nontransferable fee of \$5 per test area (math, reading, and/or writing) to the Business Office.
 Because studying for the test can make a difference in placement, students are advised to pick up ACT study materials, available at area bookstores, libraries, and on the web.

-Students may challenge their COMPASS scores one time by retaking the test.
-There is a \$20 nonrefundable, nontransferable fee.
-Students who have received a grade in a class (including a PR or a W) may not challenge the class.
+Confirmation testing is not available to students who have received a grade in a class (including a PR or a W).
 They must retake the class to replace their grade.

 Tutoring.
-Free tutoring is available to all JSCC students, including students enrolled in DSP.
+Free tutoring is available to all JSCC students, including students enrolled in LS.

-Tutoring in writing at all levels, including developmental, is available in the Writing Center (WC), located on the first floor of the Library.
+Tutoring in writing at all levels, including LS, is available in the Writing Center (WC), located on the first floor of the Library.
 (731) 425.8848.
-Some writers in developmental courses may be required to use the WC's services as part of their course curriculum.
+Some writers in learning support courses may be required to use the WC's services as part of their course curriculum.

-The SMART Math Center, located in Rooms 102-103 of the Nelms Classroom Building, offers tutoring to students enrolled in developmental math.
+The SMART Math Center, located in Rooms 102-103 of the Nelms Classroom Building, offers tutoring to students enrolled in learning support for math.
 The Math Lab, located in Room 101, offers tutoring in other math courses.
 No appointment is necessary in either lab.

-Students who need additional support in DSP Reading can find help in the Reading Lab in the Nelms Classroom Building, Room 2E6.
+Students who need additional support in LS Reading can find help in the Reading Lab in the Nelms Classroom Building, Room 2E6.